Urban Aeronautics, Ltd.

 Metro Skyways Ltd., a subsidiary of Urban Aeronautics plans to launch the design and development of a four-passenger, Vertical-Takeoff and Landing (VTOL), ﬂying car based on Urban Aeronautics’ internal rotor, Fancraft™ technology.
 The vehicle will initially be powered by jet fuel, but will be designed from the outset to convert to liquid hydrogen and eventually also to 700 bar compressed hydrogen, once such options become commercially feasible.
 Metro Skyways Ltd was established by Urban Aeronautics in 2013 to focus exclusively on developing Fancraft™ for the manned, civil market.
 MSL will develop the CityHawk under a license to utilize UrbanAero’s 39 patents covering all aspects of Fancraft™ technology.
 CityHawk will be designed to meet FAA/EASA certiﬁcation standards for manned VTOL aircraft.

-CityHawk is unique in combining a compact, car-sized design that has a four passenger capacity, no exposed rotors or wings, no batteries and potential for zero carbon emissions.
+CityHawk is unique in combining a compact, car-sized design that has a four-passenger capacity, no exposed rotors or wings, no batteries and potential for zero carbon emissions.
 Hydrogen’s only byproduct is water.
 CityHawk is designed to achieve these qualities while meeting all design criteria that are the basis for eventual FAA/EASA certiﬁcation.
 This paves the way for true, unrestricted commercial viability.

 While CityHawk will initially be piloted by a human pilot, the vehicle’s ﬂight control and ﬂight management systems will be capable of a high degree of autonomy from the outset.
 The technology is being developed and tested on Tactical Robotics’ Cormorant prototype which already ﬂies fully autonomously.
 As the technology of autonomy and regulatory infrastructure mature, CityHawk will eventually transport passengers robotically.

-CityHawk’s future hydrogen power may rely on direct feed of hydrogen into a state-of-the art (FAA/EASA certiﬁed) turboshaft engine as an alternative to fuel cells, power conditioners, cables and electric motors.
+CityHawk’s future hydrogen power may rely on a direct feed of hydrogen into a state-of-the-art (FAA/EASA certiﬁed) turboshaft engine as an alternative to fuel cells, power conditioners, cables and electric motors.
 This direct and compact conversion of hydrogen into shaft power, combined with UrbanAero’s unique Fancraft™ aerodynamics, makes CityHawk’s unique size and passenger capacity possible, while keeping an FAA/EASA certiﬁed primary power unit at the ‘heart of the machine’.
 A much larger version, the 14-seat Falcon XP (2 pilots and 12 passengers) has also been designed.

 Falcon XP Characteristics (updated January 2018)